Dental Clearance Form

 Efficient communication with physicians

-The dental clearance form acts as a messenger between a patient's dentist and doctor.
+The Dental Clearance Form is a messenger between a patient's dentist and doctor.
 This is handy when medical treatments could affect dental health or vice versa.
 If a patient takes antibiotics for a health issue, the dentist can adjust dental treatments based on the form's information.

 Prevention of infections

-These forms bring attention to any ongoing infections or possible need for antibiotics.
-This info is gold for dentists because it helps them figure out the best way to handle dental procedures that might introduce bacteria into the bloodstream.
+These forms alert dentists to any ongoing infections or possible need for antibiotics.
+This information is gold for dentists because it helps them determine the best way to handle dental procedures that might introduce bacteria into the bloodstream.
 This proactive approach helps prevent infections and keeps oral and overall health smooth.

 Customized treatment planning